A Day Conference hosted by the School of Historical Studies, Newcastle University

 Romano-British pottery was manufactured and distributed on a large scale during the first four centuries AD.
 In the fifth century the Romano-British pottery producers ceased production and Britain entered a largely aceramic ‘Dark Age’.

 The end of Romano-British pottery production is generally assumed to be the result of an economic collapse that was caused by Britain’s separation from the rest of the Roman Empire in the early fifth century.
 However, this simple narrative is beginning to be replaced by an appreciation that the ‘end’ of Romano-British pottery production and use was actually an extremely complex process.

-This conference brings together academics, finds researchers and pottery specialists who will shed new light on the role that ‘Roman’ pottery played in the fifth century.
-Places are strictly limited and anyone wishing to be a delegate must return the Registration Form.
+This conference brought together academics, finds researchers and pottery specialists who shed new light on the role that ‘Roman’ pottery played in the fifth century.

 Contact: Dr James Gerrard firstname.lastname@example.org

 Previous, and future meetings of the Roman Finds Group are listed on the website.